sedol1339/files/abstracts.md

 Gal, Y., & Ghahramani, Z. (2015).
 Dropout as a Bayesian Approximation: Representing Model Uncertainty in Deep Learning. arXiv, 1506.02142.
 Retrieved from https://arxiv.org/abs/1506.02142v6

+    - We show that dropout training in DNNs is an approximate Bayesian inference in deep Gaussian processes
+    - We propose Monte Carlo dropout: N stochastic forward passes with averaging
+    - This allows to estimate the model uncertainty
+    - We show that model uncertainty is indispensable for classification tasks
+    - We also discuss model uncertainty in RL

 Ge, R., Huang, F., Jin, C., & Yuan, Y. (2015).
 Escaping From Saddle Points --- Online Stochastic Gradient for Tensor Decomposition. arXiv, 1503.02101.
 Retrieved from https://arxiv.org/abs/1503.02101v1

     - We consider non-convex functions with exponentially many local minima and saddle points, for example, orthogonal tensor decomposition problem, that is the key step in spectral learning for many latent variable models